cmayer/MitoGeneExtractor/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input/README-snakemake-workflow-for-fastq-files-as-input.md

 snakemake --cluster \"qsub\" --jobs 3 #"qsub" stands for the submission command for a SGE system.
 Snakemake will submit 3 jobs simultaneosuly.
 ```

-Alternatively, you can run snakemake via submitting a jobscript with the following command:
+Alternatively, you can run snakemake via submitting a jobscript with the following command (see Snakemake_job.sh in this directory):

 ```
 snakemake --cores 3 #Snakemakem will distribute the rule execution over 3 cores.
 In our example, each rule claim one core, allowing to run 3 jobs simultaneosuly.